KaranMeshram91/AgodaHomeTest/README.md

 3) I have used log4j for logging purpose
 The log4j xml is provided in the resources folder - log4j2.xml

-In the log4j2.xml , fileName should be updated by user as per system <path to the logger>/change-password.log This is the location where the framework log file will be generated apart from console logging
+In the log4j2.xml , fileName should be updated by user as per system {path to the logger}/change-password.log This is the location where the framework log file will be generated apart from console logging

 4) I have kept console logging for simple debugging which can be removed as we centralized logger as metioned in #4.